Work with asbestos (education in demolition of asbestos)

 Other requirements for non EU-citizens and businesses apply.
 Please contact the Danish Working Environment Authority, Offshore & Natural Gas, or visit https://arbejdstilsynet.dk/da/ for further information.

 When can I expect an answer?

-The decision on whether or not to issue a recognition will be made as soon as possible and no later than three months after the fully documented application has been handed in to the Danish Working Environment Authority.
-In case of difficulties the time limit can be extended with 1 month.
+The decision on whether or not to issue recognition will be made as soon as possible and no later than three months after the fully documented application has been handed in to the Danish Working Environment Authority.
+In case of difficulties the time limit can be extended with one month.

 In case of rejection

 An appeal should be submitted in writing to The Energy Board of Appeal no later than 4 weeks from the time when the decision is communicated to the applicant.

 If you have questions regarding your application or questions regarding the requirements please contact

 The Danish Working Environment Authority (WEA)